 No, admission occurs once a year for the Fall semester only.

-March 1 – Graduate programs.
+March 1 – Deadline to apply to MPH and MS programs.

 No, we only consider GRE scores.
 GRE scores are active for 5 years.
 If you will be submitting them electronically please use ETS GRE code 7914.